Forms (PDF format)

 What do patients need in order to participate in Telehealth?

-- Dr. Lauren Gerber will also request the location from which the patient will be joining and a phone number for an emergency contact.
+Dr. Lauren Gerber will also request the physical location where the patient will be joining the session in case of an emergency.
+Additionally, she will ask for a telephone number for the records listed as an emergency contact should the unexpected need arise during a Telehealth session.

 What technology does the patient need for Telehealth?

-5. A headset with a mic may be helpful as well but is not required.
+A headset with mic, may be helpful to some individuals, but it is not required.